Minoru/blog.tty8.org/posts/2018-11-05-how-not-to-start-a-rust-rewrite.markdown

 as you might've already guessed, we're porting it to Rust now.
 [Kind folks on Reddit][reddit-comment] encouraged me to blog about it, so here goes.

-In this port, I'll be using "we" quite a bit, since a lion's share of the work is done not by me, but by a number of [awesome contributors][contributors].
+In this post, I'll be using "we" quite a bit, since a lion's share of the work is done not by me, but by a number of [awesome contributors][contributors].
 Thank you for all the help, people!